joeberkovitz/qgis-nautical/index.md

 do not need to download any files to see these tiles.
 The type of the chart that is displayed (e.g. general, coastal, harbor) depends on the scale at which you are viewing this layer.

-(The most reliable version of this layer is packaged in the template.
-For a higher-resolution version using NOAA's Seamless RNC Service, you may download [this layer definition](layers/SeamlessRNCCharts.qlr) and add it to your project using **Layer > Add from Layer Definition File...**.

-- *NOAA Encoded Nav Charts* layer (CURRENTLY UNAVAILABLE).
-This is a prototype layer showing NOAA's new encoded navigational charts (ENC).
-Some version of this will eventually replace the more familiar raster charts.
-For now, it's more of a curiosity than something useful.
-It has a number of independent sub-layers that can be switched on and off.

 The order of the layers is important, as layers on top can obscure layers on the bottom.
 They can be dragged around and reordered.
 They are also placed in